anurags92/karlmcguire.com/posts/the-timid-innovation-cycle/content.md

 and never reaching your goal,
 time is passing by.

-**The worst realization is that if you had just *comitted* to one "inefficient vehicle," you would have already gotten closer to achieving your goal, or even achieved it by now.**
+**The worst realization is that if you had just *committed* to one "inefficient vehicle," you would have gotten closer to achieving your goal, or even achieved it by now.**

 ---

 ## Breaking the cycle

-I'm passionate about breaking this cycle because I've seen the effects in my own life and others.
+I'm passionate about breaking this cycle because I've seen its effects in my own life and others.
-The thing about the timid innovation cycle is that it takes a lot of energy out of you.
+The seductive nature of the timid innovation cycle is due to the energy it sucks out of you.
 Constantly doubting yourself, researching, changing your mind, and sprinting for two weeks at a time  *feels* like "real work."
 But when you look back at the results of all that "work," you realize you aren't any closer to your goal than when you started.

 I'm not entirely sure how to break this cycle, but just being aware of it has drastically changed my perspective.

-Here's what I'm doing right now to limit its effects:
+Here's the four principles that are working for me:

-1. Know my strengths and weaknesses
+1. Know your strengths and weaknesses
-2. Not comparing myself to others
+2. Don't compare yourself to others
-3. Seeking *experience* rather than *information*
+3. Seek *experiences* rather than *information*
-4. Trusting in fundamentals
+4. Trust in the fundamentals

-### 1. Know my strengths and weaknesses
+### 1. Know your strengths and weaknesses

 As I said before, the timid innovation cycle stems from a lack of self awareness.
-When *your* vehicle doesn't account for *your* traits, bad things happen.
+When *your* vehicle doesn't account for *your* abilities, bad things happen.

-This self-assessment is one of the reasons I'm writing this post.
+This constant process of self awareness is one of the reasons I'm writing this post.
 The timid innovation cycle is a big weakness of mine.
 So any future vehicles need to account for that, and work to dampen it.

-### 2. Not comparing myself to others
+### 2. Don't compare yourself to others

 With social media today it's easy to compare yourself to the lives of others.
 When all you see is the highlights of someone's life, our gut reaction is to feel inferior.

 The same principle applies to new "vehicles," or methods for achieving your goal.
-Comparing yourself to someone else who achieved your goal doesn't account for their strenghts and weaknesses.
+Comparing yourself to someone else who achieved your goal doesn't account for their strengths and weaknesses.
 Their vehicle is not the best vehicle for you.

-### 3. Seeking *experience* rather than *information*
+### 3. Seek *experiences* rather than *information*

 One of the best ways to identify your strengths and weaknesses is to *try things.*